- Please see our Admissions Statement regarding GRE and GPA scores.

 You may take a graduate course through UMass Continuing Education.
 However, most of the Clinical Psychology graduate courses are available only to those enrolled in the graduate program.

 Generally, yes.
 Faculty will call those applicants who rise to the top of their qualified candidates list.

 If you would like to apply again another year, please re-apply through the UMass Graduate School, and be sure to update your letters of recommendation, your personal statement, and your Faculty Research Interests Ranking Form.

 We seek intelligent, hardworking students who will make a contribution to clinical science.
-Although they are not perfect measures, the GRE and GPA are the best measures available for us to determine how bright and motivated an applicant is.
 Your personal essay and letters of recommendation help us determine whether there is a good fit between your interests and what the program has to offer.
 Be sure to carefully read the Mission Statement of our program to determine whether the University of Massachusetts Amherst is the type of clinical science program for you.
-This is not a program for persons who wish to be practitioners.
+This is not a program for persons who wish to be private practitioners.

 We are primarily interested in letters of recommendation that can tell us about your academic skills and ability to succeed in a doctoral program.
 Generally, the most helpful letters come from faculty members who know you well.
 We strongly recommend that at least two of your letters come from people who can speak about your performance in school.
 If you are working in a setting that is relevant to the program (e.g., for a psychologist), a letter from your employer may be helpful.
 However, letters from friends, relatives, etc. should be avoided.